-The actual grading of the assignments needs to be led by the faculty member who lectures the course—s/he needs to provide you with a grading rubric well in advance of the submission date.
+The actual grading of the assignments needs to be led by the faculty member who lectures the course—they need to provide you with a grading rubric well in advance of the submission date.
 This rubric needs to be discussed in some depth to ensure that both you and the faculty member understand the assignment requirements in the same way.

 Always provide your students with as much constructive feedback as possible; that is, comments that develop students' understanding and advance their learning.
 Once the assignments have been handed back to them, spend some time in class providing a summary of the general kinds of mistakes that were commonly made as well as how these could have been avoided.
 Don't forget to include some of the things that were generally well done—such validation is important for student motivation.

 After every class, reflect on what happened in the day's session—what worked, what did not, and what you might want to do differently in future.
 Capture these thoughts in a journal, and keep coming back to them—this journal will become a resource for you in future.
 You may even want to share it with new TAs, to give them some insight into the experience of being a classroom teaching assistant.

 If you have any questions or would like a sounding board, please contact Jenny Hadingham at CETL.